estnltk/estnltk/docs/tutorials/installation.rst

 We recommend using Oracle Java http://www.oracle.com/technetwork/java/javase/downloads/index.html, although alternatives such as OpenJDK (http://openjdk.java.net/) should also work.

+**Elasticsearch server**.
+Estnltk database module has a wrapper around Elastic database.
+In order to use Elastic, see https://www.elastic.co/products/elasticsearch .

 **setuptools**. https://pypi.python.org/pypi/setuptools .
 A popular toolchain to build Python packages.
 In Linux package managers, typically called ``python-setuptools`` .